Anura2425/cryptopals/RepeatingKeyXOR/specifications.md

 ### Assumptions:

-* Outputs the raw bytes, assumes use of another function 'hex_encode' to handle the encoding to hexadecimal after performing the XOR to print nicely (could also use a formatted print string with the %02x specifier within a for loop if you prefer not to actually convert to a new string of hexadecimal)
+* Use of another function 'hex_encode' to handle the encoding to hexadecimal after performing the XOR
 * Assumes the input will be a correct string of English-Plaintext (readable ascii characters)

 ### Inputs: